MondoCat/SystemCaptionerMondoEdition/README.md

 I think there's a bug right now, in particular with the LARGE model where it will freeze after awhile, and it just needs restarted to get back to action.
 Stay tuned :tm: as we get that fixed.

 This is 100% free, does not need to log into any server.
-There are no limits.
+There are no limits that I've ever hit.
 It just -works-.
 Thank god for the OG creator.

 -----
 But Mondo!
 What got changed from the OG?